Lennox Robinson: Personal life

 Robinson married artist Dorothy Travers Smith, the Abbey Theatre stage designer.
 Their correspondence is in the Library of Trinity College Dublin.
 Dorothy Travers-Smith's mother was spiritualist Hester Dowden, the daughter of Irish literary scholar Edward Dowden.

 He is buried in St. Patrick's Cathedral.
-The Abbey Players wished to attend the service but having been told by the Archbishop that any Catholic setting foot in the Cathedral or graveyard would be committing a mortal sin, only one attended.
+The Abbey Players wished to attend the service but, after having been told by the Archbishop that any Catholic setting foot in the Cathedral or graveyard would be committing a mortal sin, only one attended.

 Lennox Robinson Literary Award

 Awarded annually at the Lennox Robinson Literary Festival, held in Douglas, Cork; first awarded in 2014.